ADVERTISEMENT

 Stereo 8 was created in 1964 by a consortium led by Bill Lear of Lear Jet Corporation, along with Ampex, Ford, Motorola, and RCA Victor Records.

 Don’t get me wrong; they did work, but only sometimes.
-Maybe my judgment is clouded, it probably is, but I have first-hand experience of this useless invention.
+Maybe my judgment is clouded, it probably is, but I have first-hand experience with this useless invention.

 What is an eight-track I hear some of you ask?
 Well, if you were born, say, after 1974, you won’t remember; you don’t know how lucky you were.
 By the time you’d hit your teens, Mr Sony had invented the Walkman.
 Now that was a good invention, which as we know revolutionized the way we all listen to music.
 All of a sudden we had music on the move without having to cart around a huge boom-box on your shoulder.
 Just slip the long-play cassette in and you could listen to your favourite tunes while you were jogging, on the bus/train, back of Dad’s car, schoolyard.